chenq7/CoinExplorer/README.md

 ## Background and Overview

-Coin Explorer is a platform game where a user controls a character to collect as many coins as possible in a set time frame.
-The game will be over upon dying to obstacles (spikes, monsters, etc) or when the time runs out.
-The character will be able to shoot monsters to kill them.
-The goal is to collect as many coins as possible before the time runs out and achieve a top standing on the leaderboards.
+Coin Explorer is a level based platform game where a user controls a slime to collect all the coins in order to move on to the next level.
+The game will be over upon dying to obstacles (spikes, monsters, etc) and the user is able to restart at their current level.
+The goal is to beat as many levels as possible in the shortest time possible.

 [Live Link](https://chenq7.github.io/CoinExplorer/)